tomayac/enphase-solar/README.md

 ## WebLight integration

-If you own a [WebLight](https://github.com/sowbug/weblight), you can see at a glance if you're currently producing more than you're consuming (🟢) or if you're producing less (🔴).
+If you own a [WebLight](https://github.com/sowbug/weblight), you can see at a glance if you're currently producing more than you're consuming (WebLight flashes green 🟢) or if you're producing less (WebLight flashes red 🔴).
 If you plug a [charge-through hub](https://www.amazon.com/usb-c-hub-pass-through-charging/s?k=usb+c+hub+pass+through+charging) into the USB-C port of the Android phone, in theory you should be able to connect the WebLight to the phone and keep it charging at the same time, but it